 This software is primarily used for mechanical design, vacuum chambers as well as custom fixtures and fittings.
 It goes further in focusing on accomplishing various tasks like modelling 2D and 3D products as well as preparing models that can be exported as STEP, DXF, SVG, or PDF for 3D printing.

 Unlike most CAD programs, on its website, SolveSpace provides a sheer volume of information and tutorials that are refreshingly extensive, clear, and easy to understand.

-This program is a powerful open-source CAD system that is based on constructive solid geometry (CSG) modeling.
-For more than 20 years, BRL-CAD has been the primary choice of the US military for solid modeling of their weapons systems for lethality and vulnerability analyses.
+This program is a powerful open-source CAD system that is based on constructive solid geometry (CSG) modelling.
+For more than 20 years, BRL-CAD has been the primary choice of the US military for solid modelling of their weapons systems for lethality and vulnerability analyses.